10 Rules for Safe Sledding

 It’s time to break out the sleds and head to the nearest snow-covered hill for a favorite wintertime activity – sledding!

 While it’s great fun, a day on the sled could mean a trip to the emergency department.
-Each year, nearly 20,000 children are seen at hospitals in the United States because of sledding accidents.
+Each year, more than 20,000 people, most under the age of 19, are seen at hospitals in the United States because of sledding accidents.
 About a third of those are head injuries.
 Others include fractures of the spine and ribs, and even injuries to internal organs.

 - Make sure hills for sledding are smooth and not too steep.

 - Don’t use a sled on hills with obstacles like trees and rocks.